Katikati College and Horticulture in the Bay of Plenty

-Katikati College is a semi-rural, decile five secondary school catering to Year 7-13.
-The school roll is around 800 students of which 19% are Māori and 4% are Pasifika.
+Katikati College is a semi-rural secondary school catering to Year 7-13.
+The school roll is around 800 students of which 20% are Māori and 4% are Pasifika.

 Katikati is a mixed socio-economic area with wealthy rural landowners living next door to very low-income residential homes, often with multiple families under one roof.
 The kiwifruit and avocado industries provide local, seasonal work which means out of season unemployment soars.
 In low-income families, poor health and housing issues are most often felt.